 A common question non Muslims ask is: Are men equal to women in Islam?
 Why do men have more rights than women in Islam?
 In the last article, we dealt with women rights in Islam.
-This article shall highlight the differences between men and women and how Islam dealt with these differences within the Islamic laws.
+The differences between men and women and how Islam dealt with these differences within the Islamic laws shall be highlighted here.

 First of all, it must be highlighted that if we are talking about the relationship with God, then for sure they are equal.
 The holy Quran says:

 97. Whoever does righteousness, whether male or female, while he is a believer – We will surely cause him to live a good life, and We will surely give them their reward [in the Hereafter] according to the best of what they used to do.
 (Holy Quran 16:97)

 35. Indeed, the Muslim men and Muslim women, the believing men and believing women, the obedient men and obedient women, the truthful men and truthful women, the patient men and patient women, the humble men and humble women, the charitable men and charitable women, the fasting men and fasting women, the men who guard their private parts and the women who do so, and the men who remember Allāh often and the women who do so – for them Allāh has prepared forgiveness and a great reward.
 (Holy Quran 33:35)

 Woman are counterpart of men.
 (Narrated by Abu Dawood)

 But Islam recognizes that men have a different nature than women.
 On the basis of this nature, they have different responsibilities, and since they have different responsibilities, they have different rights.
 So actually Islam is not concerned with equality, but Islam is rather concerned with justice.
 Justice doesn’t always mean equality.
 Allah says in the Quran: